ARC-AGI-3

 What we bring to the competition

-The cognition loop.
-Sense → salience → metabolize → posture → select → budget → execute → learn → remember → oversee → filter → act.
-PolicyGate — a gate inside the Hardbound oversight suite — at step 11.5 (between filter and act) evaluates every action against signed law before it fires.
+The cognition loop has 12 functional steps: Sense → salience → metabolize → posture → select → budget → execute → learn → remember → oversee → filter → act.
+PolicyGate — a Hardbound oversight sub-gate inset between step 11 (filter) and step 12 (act), not an additional step — evaluates every action against signed law before it fires.

 Membot